andyfischer/circa/docs/syntax.md

 will print the result: `[0, 1, 4, 9, 16]`.

-A rebinding for-statement can also use the special keyword `discard`, which means that it will remove the current element from the final list.
-The following code will find all the even numbers below 10:
+A rebinding for-statement can use the special keyword `discard`, which means that it will remove the current element from the output.
+The following for-loop will discard any odd numbers from the `numbers` list:

     numbers = 0..10
+    -- numbers is now equal to [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]
     for i in @numbers
         if i % 2 == 1
             discard
         end
     end
-    print(numbers)

-This prints the result: `[0, 2, 4, 6, 8]`
+    -- numbers is now equal to [0, 2, 4, 6, 8]

 Function declarations
 ---------------------

 A function can be declared with the `def` keyword.
 Example:

-    def <function-name>(<list of arguments>) :: <optional-return-type>
+    def <function-name>(<list of arguments>) -> <optional-return-type>
         (statements)
     end

 An example:

-    def pythag(number a, number b) :: number return sqrt(a*a + b*b)
+    def pythag(number a, number b) -> number return sqrt(a*a + b*b)
     end

-The `::` in the header indicates that the function has a return type.
+The `->` in the header indicates that the function has a return type.
 This is optional:

     def print_warning(string message)
         print('warning: ' message)